gregora/Arduino-RC-Plane/README.md

 # Arduino-RC-Plane
-A simple RC airplane, controlled by Arduino with custom PCB
+An RC airplane, controlled by a custom flight controller based on Arduino Nano.

 ## CAD